Activist | Organizer | Writer | Tea Drinker

 In September 2020, thick smoke from the West Coast fires blanketed Vancouver for 10 days.
 Although Vancouver sees smoke from forest fires most summers, this was by far the thickest.
 For few days, Vancouver even had the worst recorded air quality in the world and remained within the top 3 spots for most of the time the smoke hung over the city.
 Local press reported on the smoke, but failed to mention climate change in their articles.
 I organized a team to hold media accountable for telling the truth about climate change and its link to smoke and air quality via posters, social media actions, and a petition.
 Before the smoke cleared, several media outlets were including climate in their daily converge about the smoke and yearly forest fires.
 Win!

 While I try to be as low waste as possible, I do still buy some single use plastic (mainly food items - cauliflower is too delicious and it always come in plastic!)
-I am in deep recognition of the fact that sustainability is a journey, and realistic to the fact that nobody can be perfectly waste free in an imperfect and wasteful system.
+I am in deep recognition of the fact that sustainability is a journey, and realistic to the fact that nobody can be perfectly sustainable in an imperfect and wasteful system.
 In fact, I think low-waste perfectionism is toxic for mental health.

 Finally, I also advocate for system change, including the destruction of patriarchy.
 All oppressions that exist are rooted in patriarchy.
 Most people fight it daily, whether through toxic masculinity, sexism, racism, homophobia, transphobia, ableism, classism or any other type of oppression.
 When taking part in activism, my goal isn't to make our current system better, it is to destroy it and rebuild back better using a rainbow of voices.